ReviewsMotherboardsGIGABYTE Z790 AORUS ELITE AX Motherboard Review

 Power Consumption and Thermals

 We have left all the settings in the UEFI/BIOS on auto and stock.
 We only set the Fans and pump speed to run at 100% all the time.
 The motherboard picked the Memory timing and frequency correctly since the Sabrent Rocket DDR5 kits are running at JEDEC default.
 The power mode was Balanced in the Windows.
-The system was left idle for 30 minutes with HWInfo64 running in the background recording the values.
+The system was left idle for 30 minutes, with HWInfo64 running in the background and recording the values.
 The ambient temperature was 29°C.

 CPU Package RAM NVMe SSD Graphics Card